temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

 2. Unzip the archive.
 The lab computers have [7-Zip](http://www.7-zip.org/) installed on them.
 In File Explorer, right-click the file and choose **7-Zip → Extract Here** or **7-Zip → Extract to "*folder_name*"**.
 3. If desired, organize the extracted files.
 You could store all the files in a single folder, or create subfolders by theme, region, or source.
 There is no right way to do this.
 But the wrong way is to not have a plan, and then be unable to find your data when you need it.

-Keeping these steps in mind, download the following data:
+Keeping these steps in mind, download the following data from [PASDA](http://www.pasda.psu.edu/):

-* DRWI_Municipalities2016
-* PhiladelphiaStreetCenterlines2016
-* Natural Earth small-scale physical layers.
-Use the "Download all 110m physical themes" link.
+* The Delaware River Watershed Municipalities 2016 data contributed by Natural Lands Trust
+* The Philadelphia Street Centerlines 2016 data contributed by the City of Philadelphia

+In each case, no instructions are given here so that you can get familiar with searching a geoportal for data.

+For the Natural Earth data, start at the [Natural Earth Downloads page](http://www.naturalearthdata.com/downloads/).
+Browse the different categories of data.
+Think about the different uses for large, medium, and small scale data.
+Look through the different files available in the cultural, physical, and raster themes.
+After exploring the different data available, go to the download page for small scale physical layers.
+At the top of the page, select the link to "Download all 110m physical themes".

+Remember to unzip all of the downloaded data from both PASDA and Natural Earth, and organize the files into folders with names that you will understand so that you will be able to find the data later in this exercise and in the future.

 # Understanding Coordinate Reference Systems